cryptomancer1257/trading-active-bot/docs/content/user-guide/02-creating-your-first-bot.md

 # 🤖 Creating Your First Trading Bot

-Learn how to create a simple yet effective trading bot in just a few minutes.
+Learn how to create a simple yet effective trading bot in QuantumForge Studio.
+This guide covers everything from choosing templates to deploying your first AI trading entity.

 ## 📋 Table of Contents